0079731/Application-to-P.I.-Works/README.md

 ## Order of Tasks for User Enrolling

 1. Fill out the New User form with the required details
-2. Click the "Save User" button to submit the form
+2. Click the **"Save User" button** to submit the form
-3. Verify that the new user's name appears in the “User List”
+3. Verify that the new user's name appears in the User List